Book: Creative Capitalism: A Conversation With Bill Gates, Warren Buffet, And Other Economic Leaders

 Author: Michael Kinsley, Conor Clarke

 January 24, 2008 - The World Economic Forum, Davos, Switzerland.
-A speech by Bill Gates, one of the most successful entrepreneur & philanthropist created a whirl wind in the business circles.
+A speech by Bill Gates, one of the most successful entrepreneurs & philanthropist created a whirlwind in the business circles.
 Gates proposed a new idea of making capitalism work for the poor and needy in the developing world.
 He coined the term “Creative Capitalism”.
 This book is a compilation of discussions, blogs, critics by 43 well known successful business leaders, economists etc around the topic.
-Micheal Kinsley did a pretty good job in compiling 300+ pages with thought provoking ideas, approaches to Creative Capitalism.
-Many of you may have seen Gates speech on YouTube or read the transcription in Microsoft website.
-But, after reading this entire book, you will have a complete knowledge, different thinking and a birds eye view of this topic.
+Micheal Kinsley did a pretty good job in compiling 300+ pages with thought-provoking ideas, approaches to Creative Capitalism.
+Many of you may have seen Gates speech on YouTube or read the transcription on Microsoft website.
+But, after reading this entire book, you will have a complete knowledge, different thinking and a birds-eye view of this topic.
 About the pros and cons of what was proposed by Bill Gates.
 Many of the business leaders do not agree with his idea of Creative Capitalism (with valid statistics and business ethics).
 Some, do agree with Bill Gates.

-We need more people like Gates to come together and persist in the idea, so that it becomes a goal of every corporation in this world.
-I would suggest everyone interested in business or has that entrepreneurial instincts to read this book.
+We need more people like Gates to come together and persist in the idea so that it becomes a goal of every corporation in this world.
+I would suggest everyone interested in business or has those entrepreneurial instincts to read this book.
 It will prepare you to help others and at the same time, survive the competition.You are here : home > categories > book-reviews

 |Get the Free Email Newsletter or subscribe via PubSubHubbub PuSH API or Atom Feed or RSS Feed to stay in touch and receive the newest updates.
 No spam guaranteed.
 Unsubscribe any time.|